 In our relatively new world of viral marketing, The demo reel has become more important each year.
 There was a time that agents would use the no reel thing as an excuse to end a meeting with a green actor they had no intention of signing.
 But the demo reel has evolved into a very necessary tool.
 A reel does not need to have fancy footage with oscar winning costars to be useful.
 But it is important for every actor to have at least one clip of their work that looks decent and sounds good that shows that you can act.
 Sometimes all a casting director needs to know is what you really look and sound like because they have not met you in person.
 Or they might need to know that they will not regret giving you one of their twelve audition time slots because they are in a hurry and the producers will be at that session.
 If you do not have one great reel or at least a clip that serves you well in your career, then it is time to go out and get it.
 Produce your own if you need to.

+When people hear the words “Red Carpets” it often conjures up visions of glitz and glamour or perhaps George Clooney or Angelina Jolie at the Oscars.
+Because of this, many newer actors believe that they are not ready to get on red carpets or they simply won’t be invited.
 It is true that there are major events like the Oscars, and Emmys, that are more challenging to tackle, but there are also hundreds of other events every month in Hollywood.
 Film Festivals, Award Ceremonies, Book Signings, Grand Openings, Parties, Charity Events, Screenings, … You name it!
 I often joke that LA will throw down a red carpet for the opening of a letter!
 So it behooves us as actors to learn about this specialized part of our business.